Vocations

 - Be between the ages of 17-55.
 (A previously obtained undergraduate college degree is required for those between the ages of 50-55.)

-- Does not have personal financial liability, i.e. car or personal loans, credit card(s), etc. verses personal assets that exceeds $3,000; nor have total outstanding college and/or graduate school student loan debt that exceeds $40,000.
+- Does not have personal financial liability, i.e. car or personal loans, credit card(s), etc. versus personal assets that exceeds $3,000; nor have total outstanding college and/or graduate school student loan debt that exceeds $40,000.

 - Have some familiarity with the Diocese of Tyler and the people with whom the candidate feels called to serve here as a future priest, i.e. by living (past or present), working or studying within the diocese.
 (On a case-by-case basis, consideration will be given to those who do not meet this criterion only after they have seriously considered the possibility of serving in their home diocese with the consultation of their home Bishop and/or Vocation Director.)